-“Significant extra-curricular activities” is proposed as one of the enumerated items in the definition of decision-making responsibility.
+“Significant extra-curricular activities” is included as one of the enumerated items in the definition of decision-making responsibility.
 Such activities are often the subject of considerable disagreement and sometimes litigation.
-This provision would guide parents and courts to consider these issues as early as possible in the process of coming to agreements.
+This provision will guide parents and courts to consider these issues as early as possible in the process of coming to agreements.
 The term is intended to capture activities that require a greater investment of a family’s resources, whether in terms of time or finances.

 c.
 Prohibition on removal of child

 Courts will, in exceptional cases, include what is commonly called a “non-removal clause” in an order if there is a concern that a child may be at risk of abduction or in cases of very high conflict.
 This practice has developed despite the lack of explicit mention of this authority under the Divorce Act.
 To promote the best interests of children, the 2019 amendments include a variety of measures intended to help prevent child abduction.
 One example is the requirement that applications for parenting orders be heard in the province in which a child is habitually resident.
 The provision prohibiting the removal of a child from a specified geographic area without the written consent of a specified person or without a court order authorizing the removal is another.
 This provision simply codifies courts’ current practice in cases where there is a risk of abduction.

 In most cases, parents facilitate contact between their children and other special people in their children’s lives, such as grandparents.
 Sometimes when a relationship breaks down, the relationship between the former spouses and the children’s extended family may become strained.
 The former spouses may be unable or unwilling to facilitate contact when this happens.
 The 2019 changes to the Divorce Act provide for “contact orders” to address such situations.